asnelling/irrlicht/readme.txt

   Content of this file:

-  1. Directory structure overview
+  1. Directory Structure Overview
-  2. How to start
+  2. How To Start
   3. Requirements
   4. Release Notes
   5. License